Let’s talk about fintech copywriters.

 And then there is the copywriter’s fit with your audience.

-Writers steeped in B2B fintech may not be able to write more conversationally for a consumer finance audience.
+Writers steeped in B2B fintech may not be as strong with conversational content for consumers.
 Similarly, a writer who can write casually for a teenage consumer may sound too casual for a straight-shooting senior executive.
 Empathetic writers will use your audience’s language, instead of talking ‘at’ them.

 It also pays for writers to be empathetic towards your internal stakeholders too.
 They should be able to learn what your company executives, subject matter experts, and marketing colleagues are dealing with.